Actindo-AG/Documentation/Channels/UserInterface/05a_Orders.md

   - **every 60 minutes**

 - [SAVE]
   Click this button to save the settings for the automatic download of orders.
-This button is only displayed, if a connection has been selected in the *All connections* drop-down list.
+This button is only displayed if a connection has been selected in the *All connections* drop-down list.

 - ![Columns](../../Assets/Icons/Columns.png "[Columns]") Columns (x)
   Click this button to display the columns bar and customize the displayed columns and the order of columns in the list.
 The *x* indicates the number of columns that are currently displayed in the list.